Pizzaface/neural-object-xtraction/README.md

 ## Neural Object eXtractor (NOX)

 Uses Track Anything to generate a Matte Mask for a video file.

-The code has been changed a lot to remove the inpainting features which I find unnecessary.

 The code is based on the original code from the [Track Anything](https://github.com/gaomingqi/Track-Anything) with some changes to focus on the Mask generation rather than inpainting.
 </p>